coder/docs/workspaces/devurls.md

 ## Programmatically accessing dev URLs

-If you need programmatic access to authenticated dev URLs (Private, Organization, or Authenticated Users), you can do the following:
+If you need programmatic access to authenticated dev URLs (Private, Organization, or Authenticated Users), you can run the following commands:

 ```console
 # Generate a token